 S-K Grant Competition

 NOAA Fisheries seeks applications that demonstrate direct benefits to the U.S. marine fishing and aquaculture industries.
 U.S. marine fisheries include any commercial fishery, recreational fishery, or aquaculture operation that is, or may be, engaged in by citizens or nationals of the United States or other eligible applicants.
 The competition is open to applicants from a variety of sectors, including individuals, industry, academia, and state and local governments.
-NMFS seeks applications under the following two priorities (Note: please see the full Notice of Funding Opportunity identified on this page for the complete description of the FY21 S-K Grant Competition)
+NMFS seeks applications under the following two priorities (please click the link below for a complete description of the FY 22 S-K Grant Competition Notice of Funding Opportunity):

 - Priority 1: Promotion, Development and Marketing